TequilaGold/DBCensus/EQ2Stat/README.md

     -ExtraIds @(92888192, 909012290, 929991999)

 To find out a character's ID use [EQ2U Character Search](https://u.eq2wire.com/soe/character_search) and copy the number at the end of the returned URL.
+Characters included with this parameter will have the (*) marker appended to their name in the output.

 # Outputs